Written by Slawomir (“Swavak”) Gromadzki, MPH

 – Polycystic Ovarian Syndrome (PCOS) is a hormonal imbalance resulting in lack of ovulation, irregular periods and infertility.
 It is characterized by the appearance of many small cysts in the ovary as seen on an ultrasound.
 It also is often associated with insulin resistance.
 Weight loss, medication therapy and techniques like IUI and IVF can help PCOS sufferers.
 Find out more about PCOS >

-– Fibroids are non-cancerous, estrogen-dependent benign tumors growing in the uterus that can cause pelvic pain and heavy menstrual bleeding.
+– Fibroids are non-cancerous, oestrogen-dependent benign tumours growing in the uterus that can cause pelvic pain and heavy menstrual bleeding.
 They also can cause infertility and recurrent miscarriages.
 A physician might recommend a myomectomy as the best surgical intervention to remove fibroids for women who want to get pregnant.

 – Premature Ovarian Failure (POF).
 Women are diagnosed with POF if they are 40 years old or younger and their ovaries no longer function to ovulate eggs.